top of page

 For effective, efficient and sustainable conservation to happen it's imperative for the local/indigenous communities to be involved.

-We at Bradley Lab of Conservation are working at:
+We at Deshwal Lab of Conservation are working at:

 1) Documenting the Traditional Ecological Knowledge (TEK) of farming, hunting, fishing community